Hi, I’m Jenni – brand strategist, design researcher, writer, mega-organizer, italophile, and wannabe space tourist.

 Since then, I’ve lived in five cities (buying three mattresses within 18 months was definitely the low point of that adventure!), completed a MA in Design Research, Writing & Criticism at the School of Visual Arts in New York, and finally joined my husband to live in San Francisco!

-After 10 years working on a range of architecture, design and tech projects, I’ve contributed to everything from communications and community, to project management and event planning.
+After 10 years working on a range of architecture, design and tech projects, I’ve taken the lead on everything from communications and community, to project management and event planning.

 Recently, I’ve returned to the world of consulting while I look for the next opportunity to dive deep with an exciting startup.
 This means I can also dedicate some time to working on a subject that inspires me creatively…